 - Adopted Housing Element of the Comprehensive Plan with data and analysis well beyond statutory requirements to ensure focus remains on vulnerable populations and those needing subsidized housing.
 Also included a focus on minorities and the greater impacts they are facing.

 - Adopted new development regulations aimed at VULNERABLE POPULATIONS allowing Permanent Supported Housing (Chapter 17.67 MVMC), Temporary Homeless Encampments and Safe Parking (Chapter 17.210 MVMC), and Severe Weather Shelters (Chapter 8.50 MVMC).

 - Adopted new development regulations aimed at creating SUBSIDIZED HOUSING with Chapter 17.73 MVMC.
 This new Chapter allows significant (50% to 100% bonus densities) if subsidized housing is created.

-Other affordable housing regulations adopted from 2017 to the present include all of the following:
+Other affordable and subsidized housing regulations that have been adopted include all of the following:

 - Ordinance 3754: reducing traffic impact fees - ensuring city fees are as low as possible is important to the production of affordable housing.